 Join an international team of volunteers who are working together to care for rescued elephants in an inspirational sanctuary.
 Together you will be helping these elephants to have a life as close to the wild as possible, a far cry from their previous lives working on the streets or in tourist camps.
 Highlights include bathing and walking the elephants, allowing you to really get to know these gentle giants.

 Head to Delhi and work with street children in the centre of the city.
-This is a thoroughly worthwhile programme aimed at hard-working volunteers keen to make a real difference.
+This is a thoroughly worthwhile projet aimed at hard-working volunteers keen to make a real difference.